fredrickkebaso/BIOINFORMATICS-INTERNISHIP-2020/README.md

 # BIOINFORMATICS-INTERNISHIP-2020
-This s my take on the internship opportunity
 I am Fredrick Kebaso Mariita, l have a background in Molecular Biology as my major in my undergraduate studies.
 I am a bioinformatics enthusiast hence my quest to  acquire the skills needed to realize my dream career.
 I have so far undertaken an introductory course to bioinformatics (IBT), with the H3bionet, this has given me a little experience and insight on what is required of me to become a highly skilled Bioinformatician.
 I have a little experience with Linux OS and a few ideas in python l look forward to gain more during this internship period.
 Within the three specialization areas in bioinformatics i.e.
 1. Bioinformatics Engineer
 2. Bioinformatics User